Creating a membership program can be a great next step for growing nonprofits that have established a strong base of supporters.

 Offering those supporters a chance to invest more deeply in your success, in exchange for benefits (which can range from tangible goods to the satisfaction of being a part of something bigger than themselves) can be transformational for both partners.

 That being said, it’s not something that can be done overnight.
-Great membership programs require thoughtful planning and several discussions between key stakeholders on your team.
+Great membership for nonprofit programs require thoughtful planning and several discussions between key stakeholders on your team.

 Still, it’s a rewarding experience that can really take your organization to the next level.

 If you’re interested in starting a membership program at your organization, use this advice to inform your planning discussions.
 In this post, we’re explaining the types of membership programs you can choose from, and five key considerations to make before launching your program.

 What is a Membership Program?
 Does my Organization Really Need One?

 Implementing a membership program is a nonprofit fundraising and stewardship strategy.

 It pretty much works how a for-profit membership program would work.
 The nonprofit grants members certain privileges or perks in exchange for charitable contributions given in the form of membership fees or dues.